 This Basic RiderCourse developed by The Motorcycle Safety Foundation has been updated as part of the MSF Rider Education and Training System designed to "develop a novice rider into an excellent rider."
 The Basic RiderCourse is conducted at a pace that results in successful completion for most novice riders.
-The course begins with a self-paced e-Course completed on your own time and computer; Saturday and Sunday consists of classroom and actual motorcycle operator training in a controlled, off-street environment.
+The course begins with a self-paced e-Course completed on your own time and computer.
+Saturday and Sunday consist of classroom and actual motorcycle operator training in a controlled, off-street environment.
 No experience is necessary; a good sense of balance is required (you must be able to ride a bicycle).
 If you experience significant difficulty or become a safety risk to yourself or others, you will not be permitted to continue to ride.

 To receive the NC Motorcycle Safety Education Program endorsement card you must attend one hundred percent of all scheduled course hours, pass the written test and skills evaluation.

 - To have more fun by riding your motorcycle safely.

 - The basics: what to wear, how to start and stop your motorcycle, and motorcycle controls.

 - Street strategies to avoid trouble and stay safe.